ksung1923/ufos/README.md

 # UFO Analysis

 ## Overview of UFO Analysis
 Dana is a data journalist from McMinnville, Oregon who is interested in UFO sightings.
 She has a JavaScript file filled with UFO sighting information.
 The file has information on countries, cities, states, and types of sightings.
 She wants to use Javascript to display the data as a table.
 The data set is large, so Dana wants to add filters for ease of use.
 Dana hopes to post her article online, so she wants to put everything together in a tidy HTML page.
-I was able to help Dana completely her article on UFO sightings using Savascript and HTML pages.
+I was able to help Dana complete her article on UFO sightings using Savascript and HTML pages.

 ## Results